 - A. Give the student and his parent, guardian or custodian written notice of the intention to expel.
 Such notice will be sent by registered mail. - B. Notify the student and his parent, guardian, custodian or representative of the right to appear in person before the superintendent to challenge the reasons for the intended expulsion or to otherwise explain the student's action.
-The notice shall include:

-- 1. The reasons for the length of the expulsion. - Notification of the opportunity for the student and his parent, guardian, custodian or representative to appear before the superintendent to challenge the reasons for the intended expulsion or to otherwise explain the student's action. - 3.
+The notice shall include: - 1.
+The reasons for the length of the expulsion. - 2.
+Notification of the opportunity for the student and his parent, guardian, custodian or representative to appear before the superintendent to challenge the reasons for the intended expulsion or to otherwise explain the student's action. - 3.
 Notification of the time and place to appear which shall not be earlier than three or later than five days after notice is given unless the superintendent grants an extension of time at the request of the student or his parent, guardian, custodian or representative.
 If an extension is granted after issuance of the original notice, the superintendent shall notify the pupil and his parent, guardian, custodian or representative of the new time and place to appeal.

-If the superintendent determines after holding such hearing that the student should be expelled, the superintendent shall:
+If the superintendent determines, after holding such hearing that the student should be expelled, the superintendent shall:

-- A. Within twenty-four hours of the hearing, notify in writing, the parent, guardian or custodian of the student and the treasurer of the Board of Education of such expulsion.
+- A. Within twenty-four hours of the expulsion notify in writing, the parent, guardian or custodian of the student and the treasurer of the board of education of such expulsion.
 Such notice shall be sent by registered mail and shall include: - 1.
 The reasons for and the length of the expulsion. - 2.
-Notification of the right of the student, or his parent, guardian or custodian to appeal such action by the Board of Education. - Notification of the right to be granted a hearing before the board of education in order to be heard against such expulsion. - 4.
-Notification of the right to be represented. - Notification of the right to request that the hearing be held in executive session.
+Notification of the right of the student, or his parent, guardian or custodian to appeal such action by the board of education. - 3.
+Notification of the right to be granted a hearing before the board of education in order to be heard against such expulsion. - 4.
+Notification of the right to be represented. - 5.
+Notification of the right to be represented. - 6.
+Notification of the right to request that the hearing be held in executive session.